pinax/pinax-invitations/docs/usage.rst

 Usage
 =====

-Integrating `kaelo` into your project is just a matter of using a couple of template tags and wiring up a bit of javascript.
+Integrating `kaleo` into your project is just a matter of using a couple of template tags and wiring up a bit of javascript.
 The invite form is intended to function via AJAX and as such returns JSON.